Unlocking the customer signal

-Don’t build for 6+ months on a "maybe"
+Don’t build for 6+ mos on a "maybe"

 The biggest risk you face right now isn't the competition — it's the 'silence gap' that happens while building.
 Don't let your customer clarity go cold while you're head-down in development.
 The Listening Cycle keeps your roadmap tethered to what's happening in the world.